-In July 2018, she co-founded and launched Schumpeter Center for Innovation and Development headquartered at Ensign College in Kpong, Ghana, that will focus on market-creating innovation and entrepreneurship in West Africa.
+Gabrielle D. Gay brings investment and strategic management acumen to human centered development.
+In July 2018, she co-founded and launched Schumpeter Center for Innovation and Development in Kpong, Ghana to facilitate market-creating innovation and entrepreneurship in West Africa.

-Philip Auerswald is the cochair and executive director of the Global Entrepreneurship Research Network and an associate professor at the Schar School of Policy and Government, George Mason University.
-His work is about entrepreneurship, technology, and innovation in a global context.
-He is most recently the author of The Code Economy: A Forty-Thousand-Year History (Oxford University Press, 2017) and The Coming Prosperity: How Entrepreneurs Are Transforming the Global Economy (Oxford University Press, 2012).
-He is also the cofounder and coeditor of Innovations, a quarterly journal about entrepreneurial solutions to global challenges published by MIT Press.
-Professor Auerswald has published over fifty books, peer-reviewed articles, book chapters and professional reports on entrepreneurship, innovation, and public policy.
-He is among the leading authorities globally on policies to enable entrepreneurial ecosystems.
-He has blogged and written op-eds for The New York Times, Harvard Business Review, Forbes, The Boston Globe, The International Herald Tribune, and The San Francisco Chronicle, among other outlets.
+Professor Auerswald is the co-chair and executive director of the Global Entrepreneurship Research Network and an associate professor at the Schar School of Policy and Government at George Mason University.
+He has authored over fifty books, peer-reviewed articles, book chapters and professional reports on entrepreneurship, innovation, and public policy.
+Most recently, he authored The Code Economy: A Forty-Thousand-Year-History (Oxford University Press, 2017) and The Coming Prosperity: How Entrepreneurs Are Transforming the Global Economy (Oxford University Press, 2012).
+Professor Auerswald is also the cofounder and coeditor of Innovations, a quarterly journal about entrepreneurial solutions to global challenges published by MIT Press.
+He has blogged and written op-eds for The New York Times, Harvard Business Review, Forbes, The Boston Globe, The International Herald Tribute, and The San Francisco Chronicle, among other outlets.